-“Magu should be celebrated rather than be vilified.
+“Magu should be celebrated rather than being vilified.
 It is rather unfortunate that the handling of P&ID investigation forms part of the allegations against him, which led to his suspension.
-There is no gainsaying that the evidence relied on in arriving at the decision came from the EFCC under Mr. Magu,” the statement read in part.
+There is no gainsaying that the evidence relied on in arriving at the decision came from the EFCC under Mr Magu,” the statement read in part.

 According to the defence counsel, “the English Judge was very satisfied with the way and manner the EFCC carried out its investigation when he held at paragraphs 253 and 254 of the judgment: “what occurred might have been the EFCC proceeding at its normal pace in the light of the resources allocated to it, the other inquiries it was conducting and conditions in Nigeria.

 “By comparison, the position after August 2019 might be exceptional and prompted by the serious position Nigeria faced in the light of Butchers J’s decision on the enforcement application.
 At this point, it is impossible to say.